-This specialization belongs to the master's programme Systems Control.
+This specialisation belongs to the Master's Systems Control.

 In this specialisation the main focus is laid upon the study of the core of the Systems and Control discipline: to mathematically describe a system, to study its properties and to adapt it such that it behaves in a desired way (the control problem).
 So you will concentrate on mathematical theory, although practical problems are always nearby, for inspiration and application.
 As a student, you will be able to tailor the programme to address your own individual interests and needs.

 A mathematical model of a system should reflect its main features.
 It may be represented by difference or differential equations, but also by inequalities, algebraic equations, and logical constraints.

 System models are linear or non-linear.
 Linear models are relatively simple and convenient.
 However, if non-linearities play a prominent role, then important system properties may be missed by a linear model.
 Take as an example an autopilot for an airplane.
 If it should keep the plane at a fixed heading, speed and height, then its design can be based on a linear model.
 If it should control take-off and landing, then non-linear models are necessary.
 For the design of an autopilot for the airplane, we can use a model, which is based on switching between a finite number of linear models.
 This yields so-called hybrid models and there are many challenging questions for this class of systems.